Music Therapy...

 is used to develop, maintain, or improve skills

-addresses social, emotional, behavioural, cognitive, communicative, physical and spiritual domains of functioning
+addresses social, emotional, behavioural, cognitive, communicative, physical

 can occur in individual or group settings